bengukalo/bengukalo/content/post/div_tips/index.md

 1. Choose an [**icon**](https://www.flaticon.com) of your liking and save it as .png or .jpg (make sure that it has a transparent background).
 2. Add this image in the same file as your .md blog post.
-3. Open up your .md file and paste the CSS below.
+3. Open up your .md file and paste the HTML tags below.

 ```r
 <style>